-A lot of times, people get hired by someone who talked with you, listened to your presentation, or simply saw your work on a conference.
-Therefore, do attend academic conference, talk to people, and prepare for each of your presentations well.
+A lot of times, people get hired by someone who talked with you, listened to your presentation, or simply saw your work at a conference.
+Therefore, attend academic conferences, talk to people, and prepare for each of your presentations well.

-Work with Different Professors and Get Their Refference Letters #
+Work with Different Professors and Get Their Reference Letters #

 Reference letters weigh a lot.
-To have a strong letter, these professors need concrete, convicing and specific evidence to demonstrate your ability.
+To have a strong letter, these professors need concrete, convincing and specific evidence to demonstrate your ability.
 If you don’t work with them, they won’t be able to write good and strong letters for you.

 On Teaching #